canonical/spark-k8s-bundle/python/CONTRIBUTING.md

 tox                      # runs 'lint' and 'unit' environments
 ```

+## Documentation

+Product documentation is currently stored in [Discourse](https://discourse.charmhub.io/t/charmed-spark-k8s-documentation/8963), which represents the current source of truth, as the content there is rendered in Charmhub and the Ubuntu website.
+The documentation is stored in this repository under the release folder (e.g. `releases/3.4/docs`) and it is continuously mirrored by [Discourse Gatekeeper](https://github.com/canonical/discourse-gatekeeper), that takes care of automatically raise a PR whenever changes to Discourse are made.
+Although Discourse content can be edited directly, unless the modifications are trivial and obvious (typos, spellings, formatting) we generally recommend to follow a review process:

+1. Create a branch (either in the main repo or from a fork) from the current `main` and add/delete/modify documentation files under the `docs` folder.
+2. Raise a PR against the `main` to start the review process, and address the code review within the PR
+3. Once the PR is approved and all comments are addressed, the PR should NOT be merged directly, but the modification should be applied to Discourse.
+If needed, new Discourse topics can be created, and added to the index file `docs/index.md`.
+4. Discourse Gatekeeper will take care of raising a new PR or adding new commits to Discourse PRs already opened, tracking the `discourse-gatekeeper/migrate` branch.
+Note that Gatekeeper can run (a) in a scheduled fashion every day; (b) as part of every CI and (c) can be triggered manually.
+5. Once Gatekeeper has raised or updated an existing PR, feel free to close the initial PR created in step 2, with a comment referring the PR controlled by Gatekeeper.
+If the initial PR was referring a ticket, add the ticket to either the title or the description of the GateKeeper PR.

 ## Canonical Contributor Agreement

 Canonical welcomes contributions to the Charmed Kafka Operator.
 Please check out our [contributor agreement](https://ubuntu.com/legal/contributors) if you're interested in contributing to the solution.